-The Company also owns vacant land in Manatee County, Florida, adjacent to its existing facility for future expansion requirements.
+The Company also owns vacant land in Manatee County, Florida, adjacent to its existing facilities for future expansion requirements.
 In total, the Company owns 27 acres of contiguous property.

-The Company leases a 17,000 square foot manufacturing facility in Lenexa, Kansas, which is used to manufacture manifolds for the North American market.
+The Company previously leased a 17,000 square foot manufacturing facility in Lenexa, Kansas, which was used to manufacture manifolds for the North American market.
+During 2013, the Company relocated its Kansas operations to its new facility in Manatee County, Florida.